 During a divorce proceeding, one of the most important issues to resolve is whether or not one spouse is entitled to ongoing support.
-Alimony, known in Illinois as maintenance, can be awarded by the court under certain circumstances or it can be negotiated between the two parties.
+Alimony, known in Illinois as spousal maintenance, can be awarded by the court under certain circumstances, or it can be negotiated between the two parties.
 Whether the issue is settled inside or outside the courtroom, it is important to have a seasoned alimony and maintenance lawyer by your side advocating for your interests.

 Alimony and Maintenance Issues in Illinois